loomio/loomio-docs/en/src/user_manual/getting_started/write-a-comment.md

   - [Results](#results)
   - [Outcome](#outcome)

+To participate in a Loomio discussion or decision, see how to write a comment in a thread and how to vote in a poll.

 ## Comment

 You can write a comment in a thread, and people can reply, react or post their own comment to continue the discussion.